tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 # Time to shill, I earned it

-Unfortunate that the core demographic for these articles are usually people who don't have Dota 2 installed anymore, BUT JUST IN CASE YOU DO, consider buying my voiceline!
+Too bad the core demographic for these articles are usually people who don't have Dota 2 installed anymore, BUT JUST IN CASE YOU DO, consider buying my voiceline!

 <style>
   .shill_wrapper {